fashion-calendar/fashion-calendar-data/README.md

 contact: [fashioncalendar@fitnyc.edu](mailto:fashioncalendar@fitnyc.edu)

 ## Rights and Reuse
 All data and code are copyrighted and have been made available by the Fashion Institute of Technology under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 This means you are free to share and adapt this material as long as you provide attribution, include a link to the license, and indicate if you have made any changes.
-When providing an attribution for this material, we request you include the credit, “Courtesy of the Fashion Institute of Technology-SUNY, Gladys Marcus Library unit of Special Collections and FIT Archive under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).”
+When providing an attribution for this material, we request you include the credit, “Courtesy of the Fashion Institute of Technology Library, Department of Special Collections and FIT Archive under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).”
 For example, to cite this dataset:

 "Fashion Calendar 1941-2014 Dataset," [https://github.com/fashion-calendar/fashion-calendar-data](https://github.com/fashion-calendar/fashion-calendar-data).
-Courtesy of the Fashion Institute of Technology-SUNY, Gladys Marcus Library unit of Special Collections and FIT Archive under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+Courtesy of the Fashion Institute of Technology Library, Department of Special Collections and FIT Archive under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 For more information, see our page on [Rights and Reuse](https://fashioncalendar.fitnyc.edu/page/rights) on the Fashion Calendar Research Database.